 The first priority on Petunia Mafia rides is safety.
 A little communication, cooperation, and sometimes brief, small individual sacrifices will increase safety and enjoyment for all.

 BIKE LANES: Ride to the right of the white line whenever possible.
 Ride to the right of the white line whenever possible.
-Ride to the right of the white line whenever possible.
+Ride to the right of the white line whenever possible (yes we said that 3x).
 Also, ride in bike lines and bike paths if available.
 If a motorist hits you in a bike lane, the driver is automatically negligent as a matter of law (Bicyclist).

 2 ABREAST: When the shoulder is wide enough, ride two-by-two and stay as close as comfortable to the rider in front of you (i.e. in their draft).
 We move more efficiently as a group, conserve energy as a group, and can ride ultimately faster in a group.
 You’ll be amazed how much stronger you become when you learn to conserve energy and ride with the pace of the group!